Table of Contents

 4.4.
 SSHLocation: For security reasons you may need to restrict SSH traffic to allow connections only from specific locations.
 For example, from your home or office.

 4.5.
-TurnUser: User name for the TURN server.
+TurnUser: User name for the TURN relay.

 4.6.
-TurnPassword: Password required to use the TURN server.
+TurnPassword: Password required to use the TURN relay.

 Finish the Stack creation process.
 Wait until the status of the newly created Stack reads CREATE_COMPLETE.